History of the Kit

 Adolescent girls and boys ages 10-18 bear the rights of children, and are profoundly at risk of violations of those rights especially during and after crises.
 With evolving capacities for collaboration, problem solving and creativity, adolescents also have the ability and the will to rebuild their communities and to be resources for peace and stability.
 A number of UNICEF country programmes have recognized adolescents as key stakeholders and potential partners, and initiated strategies to work for and with this age group.
 Yet, often during and after conflicts UNICEF has not had ready, accessible and relevant resources for reaching adolescent girls and boys in these contexts, including those with disabilities and those from marginalized sub-groups.

-In 2012, ADAP formed a partnership with the US Fund for UNICEF, who provides the majority of the funding for this initiative, with a focus on utilizing arts and expression methodologies to support positive outcomes for adolescent s specifically with respect to their psychosocial wellbeing, acquisition of life skills, and positive, active engagement in their communities.
+In 2012, the Adolescent Development and Participation (ADAP) section at UNICEF formed a partnership with the US Fund, who provides the majority of the funding for this initiative, with a focus on utilizing arts and expression methodologies to support positive outcomes for adolescent s specifically with respect to their psychosocial wellbeing, acquisition of life skills, and positive, active engagement in their communities.
 The partnership was and is intended to draw from rich and effective approaches that have already been used by UNICEF and partners at the field level, especially the Art in a Bag programme that had been implemented in Banda Aceh, Indonesia after the 2004 tsunami, Darien Gap, a remote region of Panama, and Haiti following the 2010 earthquake.